mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Print Results in the REPL
-Users can utilize the functions [`printBusData`](@ref printBusData) and [`printGeneratorData`](@ref printGeneratorData) to display results.
+Users can use the functions [`printBusData`](@ref printBusData) and [`printGeneratorData`](@ref printGeneratorData) to display results.
 Additionally, the functions listed in the [Print Constraint Data](@ref PrintConstraintDataAPI) section allow users to print constraint data related to buses, branches, or generators in the desired units.
 For example:
 ```@example acopf
 show = Dict("Active Power Balance" => false)
 printBusConstraint(analysis; show)
 nothing # hide
 ```

-Next, users can easily customize the print results for a specific constraint, for example:
+Next, users can customize the print results for a specific constraint, for example:
 ```julia
 printBusConstraint(analysis; label = "Bus 1", header = true)
 printBusConstraint(analysis; label = "Bus 2", footer = true)